-There is a direct relationship between transparent leadership and increased employee alignment, operational efficiency and customer loyalty.
+There is a direct relationship between transparent leadership, increased employee alignment, operational efficiency, and customer loyalty.

-When employees can see the bigger picture, they can more easily grasp the company vision.
-This helps individuals see their role within the strategy and draw a line of sight to how their efforts help achieve company-wide goals.
-The more that senior leadership continually updates and transparently communicates company strategy the more employee engagement rises.
+When employees can see the bigger picture, they can easily grasp the company's vision.
+This helps individuals see their role within the strategy, and how their contributions directly impact company-wide goals.
+Simply put, employee engagement rises when senior leadership transparently communicates company strategy.

-Transparency has costs, too: it creates uncertainty, which leads to low-grade chronic stress, which in turn inhibits everyone’s performance.
+Transparency has costs, too: it creates uncertainty, which leads to low-grade chronic stress and inhibits everyone’s performance.

-For instance, transparency runs into direct conflict with confidentiality.
-When a team member shares a concern with a Leader in confidence it’s vital that this confidence be respected.
-However, any resulting action needs to be explained with transparency in order to be valued by the team.
-Navigating the narrow passage between these shoals is the art of Leadership.
-One way to address this is to check in with people you have discussed the issue with to ascertain their level of comfort in having information revealed.
+In some cases, transparency runs into direct conflict with confidentiality.
+When a team member shares a concern with a leader in confidence, it’s vital that this confidence be respected.
+Yet, any resulting action needs to be explained with transparency in order to be valued by the team.

-Transparency also runs into conflict with change fatigue.
-In an environment where the culture has been undergoing a great deal of transformation, leaders may fear that being transparent with additional information may be counter-productive.
-But teams often know when something is being withheld, and it rarely has a positive effect.
-If you’re in this situation you might consider providing a specific date when more information will be made available.
-But, be careful.
-Having made the offer you then must honour that commitment.
+In an environment where the culture is undergoing a great deal of transformation, leaders may worry that more transparency is counterproductive.
+But, teams can sense when you’re holding something back from them, and it rarely has a positive effect.
+If you’re in this situation, try providing a specific date when you’re prepared to share more information.
+And be careful; once you make the offer you have to honor that commitment.

-ATB Financial, which has appeared repeatedly on the Achievers’ 50 Most Engaged Workplaces list, encourages employees to log on to Glassdoor and leave anonymous reviews of the company.
-Most organizations would see only the potential of nasty reviews.
-However, Lorne Rubis, chief people officer and chief evangelist at ATB for 6 years, told The Financial Post that he sees this radical transparency as a way to keep the company on its toes.
+ATB Financial, which repeatedly appears on the Achievers’ 50 Most Engaged Workplaces list, encourages employees to leave anonymous reviews of the company on Glassdoor.
+Many organizations only see the potential of nasty reviews, but Lorne Rubis, chief people officer and chief evangelist at ATB for 6 years, told The Financial Post that radical transparency keeps the company on its toes.